anrbn/GCP-Attack-Defense/README.md

 Whatever was researched and learned will all be put together to Escalate from a low privileged Service Account to a privileged Service Account.

 To Privilege Escalate via Cloud Function in Google Cloud Platform we'll be taking the path with least permissions required.
 From what we've seen, the only method that can let us do more with less permission is the Cloud Function API.
 We'll be calling the Cloud Function API via gRPC from this section on.
-Since we will be using gRPC it makes proper sense to put the tool into action.
+Since we will be using gRPC it makes proper sense to put [gLess](https://github.com/anrbn/blog/tree/main/tool/gless) into action.

 *Scenario: An attacker has gained access to a Service Account key by exploiting a vulnerable CI/CD pipeline or through a successful phishing attack on a developer etc. He logged in with the key using the gcloud CLI and discovered that the service account has limited privileges.
 From here on out he can Privilege Escalate via various methods, one being Cloud Function.
 If he chooses to PrivEsc via Cloud Function, he will have two ways to do it.*
 Either: